rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

-As part of April's Rust Linz meetup, [Herbert Wolverson][rust-linz-hw] gave a talk about using game development as a means of learning Rust, stepping through the creation of Flappy Dragon - a simple game used in his book 'Hands-On Rust' to teach the language basics.
+As part of April's Rust Linz meetup, [Herbert Wolverson][rust-linz-hw] gave a talk about using game development as a means of learning Rust, stepping through the creation of Flappy Dragon - a simple game used in his book *Hands-On Rust* to teach the language basics.

-'Hands-On Rust' is currently available for 50% off, via a coupon posted on the [author's twitter][rust-linz-coupon].
+*Hands-On Rust* is currently available for 50% off, via a coupon posted on the [author's twitter][rust-linz-coupon].

 [rust-linz]: https://www.youtube.com/watch?v=79GyLlXAk-0